-3. Conclusion
+9. Conclusion

-The EEO Rule requirements are very broad and detailed in the efforts, documentation, and reporting required.
+The EEO Rule requires very broad and detailed efforts, documentation, and reporting.
 A violation can result in serious penalties.
-Therefore, broadcasters should treat this aspect of FCC rule compliance with the same level of diligence, truthfulness and careful record keeping and reporting that they devote to their filings with the FCC, the Internal Revenue Service and other agencies..
+Therefore, broadcasters should treat this aspect of FCC rule compliance with the same diligence, truthfulness and careful recordkeeping and reporting that they devote to their filings with the FCC, the Internal Revenue Service and other agencies.